Stenanthemum nanum: Description

 Stenanthemum nanum is a spreading, more or less prostrate shrub that typically grows to a height of up to 10 cm, its young stems covered with straight and star-shaped hairs.
 Its leaves are broadly egg-shaped to egg-shaped with the narrower end towards the base, 5–8 mm long and 3–5 mm wide on a hairy petiole 0.8–2 mm long, with stipules joined together for their lower one-third.
-There are two teeth on eith side of the end of the leaf and the lower surface is densely covered with straight and star-shaped hairs.
+There are two teeth on each side of the end of the leaf and the lower surface is densely covered with straight and star-shaped hairs.
 The flowers are white or cream-coloured and arranged in clusters of 5 to 15, 4–6 mm wide, surrounded by broadly egg-shaped bracts 2–3 mm long.
 The floral tube is 1.6–1.8 mm long and densely hairy, the sepals about 1 mm long and the petals 0.7–0.8 mm long.
 Flowering occurs in October and November, and the fruit is a densely hairy schizocarp 2.2–2.5 mm long.